coredns/coredns.io/content/plugins/timeouts.md

 For any timeouts that are not provided, default values are used which may vary depending on the server type.
 At least one timeout must be specified otherwise the entire timeouts block should be omitted.

+The configured timeouts apply where the selected server transport supports them.
+TCP, TLS and DoH servers use the read, write and idle timeouts.
+DoQ servers use the read timeout to bound receiving a query on an opened QUIC stream, and the idle timeout to bound idle QUIC connections.

 ## Examples